zaiisao/Documentation/en/Interactive Broadcast/rotation_guide_android.md

 <a name = "orientation_adaptive"></a>
 ### ADAPTIVE

 In the adaptive mode, the video capturer captures the video frame and sends the video together with its relative position to the status bar.
 The player notes the relative position and renders the video frame.
-No video cropping occurs in the adaptive mode.

 The following figures show the video orientations at the video capturer and player when a rear camera is used as the video capturer.
 Note that the video orientation differs according to the UI lock of your app.